Italian Shamanism

 Seventh-generation Priestess.
 Last hereditary Shaman/Medicine Woman of her house.

-Born with second sight and initiated first by the four Elements themselves, Michela was trained by her grandmother, Nonna Malva — a village healer who prayed to Isis behind a Marian veil.
-She later learned from scattered Priestesses from Calabria to Greece, each guarding fragments of the ancient Mediterranean Mother cult.
+Born with second sight and initiated first by the four Elements, Michela was trained by her grandmother, Nonna Malva — a village healer who prayed to Isis behind a Marian veil.
+She later learned from scattered Priestesses across Calabria and Greece, each guarding fragments of the ancient Mediterranean Mother cult.

 Michela carries formulas, songs, and bone-healing rites untouched by academic reconstruction or modern reinterpretation.
-In her family, the title only ever passed to women.
-As the last of her line, her books are now the vessel that keeps this wisdom alive.
+In her family, the title passed only to women.
+As the last of her line, her writings and creations are now the living vessel that preserves the spiritual and esoteric heritage of Italy.

-Michela’s practice is recognized by contemporary academics: she is acknowledged as a living practitioner of Italian indigenous shamanism in Dr. Angela Puca’s 2024 monograph Italian Witchcraft and Shamanism: The Tradition of Segnature.
+Recognized by contemporary scholars, she is cited as a living practitioner of Italian indigenous shamanism in Dr. Angela Puca’s 2024 monograph Italian Witchcraft and Shamanism: The Tradition of Segnature.
+Through her lineage, Italy’s complex, indigenous, and profound spirituality — shaped over millennia — remains alive and accessible today.